 Joint return.
 If you file a joint return, you should file your return (and pay the tax) with the jurisdiction where the spouse who has the greater adjusted gross income (AGI) would have to file if you were filing separately.
 If the spouse with the greater AGI is a bona fide resident of the USVI during the entire tax year, file the joint return with the USVI.
-If the spouse with the greater AGI is a U.S. citizen or resident alien of the USVI during the entire tax year, file the joint return with the United States.
+If the spouse with the greater AGI is a U.S. citizen or resident alien of the United States but not a bona fide resident of the USVI during the entire tax year, file the joint return with the United States.
 For this purpose, income is determined without regard to community property laws.